Small Animal Surgery Postgraduate Certificate (PgC) Consolidated Learning

 - The PgC is a recognised higher education qualification which represents Master Level 7 and provides 60 transferable academic credits

-- On successful attainment of the GPCert(SAS) candidates will be awarded with a personalised certificate and their name will be included in the ESVPS register of General Practitioner Certificate holders.
+- On successful attainment of the GPCert(SAS) candidates will be awarded a personalised certificate and their name will be included in the ESVPS register of General Practitioner Certificate holders.

 - Increase your skills, knowledge and confidence in dealing with more complex cases and accelerate diagnosis